 There are over 200 colleges and universities throughout Illinois who have agreed to accept IAI designated credits.
 There are many public universities out of state that will accept IAI designated credits as well.
-For more information on cooperating institutions, please click here.
+Please review more information on cooperating institutions.

 The Enhanced Dual Credit Program allows students who are college ready to attend college and for students to incur significantly less debt upon college graduation.

 This program is open to rising juniors who have college ready standardized test scores.
 On the ACT, these scores would be 20 in English and 22 in Math.
 There are corresponding college ready scores for the SAT and for the KCC placement tests.
 Students need to have the qualifying scores by June 30.
 Superscoring applies.

 3 courses (9 college credits) in Communications which must include English 1, English 2, and Speech.

 3 courses (9 college credits) in a variety of Social and Behavioral Sciences.
 One of these courses must be US History.
 You can obtain college credit for US History by taking and passing the AP test while enrolled in AP US History.

 3 courses (9 college credits) in Humanities and the Fine Arts.
 One of the courses that is an option in this category is Intermediate Spanish II.
 You can qualify for college credit by taking and passing the CLEP test.
 In this category there are many options in the humanities, literature, music, and art.

 1 course in Mathematics (3 – 5 hours) Options here include Statistics and Calculus.

 2 courses in Science (7 – 8 credit hours) of which one course is in the physical sciences (dual credit AP Chemistry) and one in the biological sciences (dual credit AP Biology).